Thierry-Daubos/run_analysis/README.md

 <li> reading of the <i>subject_train</i> and <i>subject_test</i> files</li>
 <li> reading of the <i>X_train</i> and <i>X_test</i> datasets </li>
 <li> readinf of the <i>Y_train</i> and <i>Y_test</i> datasets </li>
-<li> the training and test datasets are combined rowwise for the X, Y and subject data.frames using rbind </li>
+<li> the training and test datasets are combined rowwise for the X, Y and subject data frames using rbind </li>
      leading to three new concatenated datasets: <i>complete_X_dataset</i>, <i>complete_Y_dataset</i>,         <i>complete_subject_dataset</i> </li>
 </ol>